 - Germs from unwashed hands can get into food and drinks while eating or cooking

-- Germs from unwashed hands can be transferred to objects like smartphones, tables, or toys
+- Germs from unwashed hands can be transferred to objects like smartphones, toys or high touch surfaces

 - Germs from unwashed hands, especially when unwell can be spread to others

 - After you use the restroom

 - Before and after visiting sick friends or relatives

 - After clearing out the garbage

 Regular handwashing is one of the biggest steps you can take toward staying healthy and reducing the spread of COVID-19 infection.
 It can also prevent the spread of other viral illnesses.

 Follow these steps for handwashing

 - Wet your hands with clean, running water& then turn off the tap